Frequently Asked Questions

 How often should I book?

-As often as you like, based on what you can manage and what your needs are.
+Beyond that, come as often as you like, based on what you can manage and what your needs are.

 Are there are any side effects?